The Library offers a variety of ways to help you as an individual.

 For any cartographic related queries, or your large format scanning requirements, staff in our Map Library (9am - 5pm Mon. - Thur., 1pm - 4:30pm Fri.) will be happy to help.

 If you can't get in to the Library, or even if you can but don't want to talk to someone in person, you can use any of our online help services including online chat and email.
-Just click at the bottom of this or any other Library web page.
+Just click on this or any other Library web page.

 You can also phone us on +44 (0)23 9284 3228.
 Phones are normally staffed between 9am and 9pm Monday to Friday and 10am to 4pm.
 Outside of these hours you will be redirected to call our out-of-hours service who may be able to help.
 You can use our text service if you need to report problem behaviour while in the Library.